projectcalico/calico/RELEASING.md

 This section describes how to create a new major or minor release.
 It assumes that the release branch has already been created as described in the section above.

-- Move current release to the archives

 1. Checkout the previously created release branch.

    ```
    git checkout release-vX.Y
    ```

+1. Add the previous release to `_data/archives.yaml`.
+Make this change in master as well.

 1. Add the new version to the correct release section in `_data/versions.yml`.